-My husband and I live in the middle of the Atlantic, on the beautiful island of São Miguel, with our cat and dogs at home and chickens and cows at the farm.
+My husband and I live in the middle of the Atlantic, on the beautiful island of São Miguel, with our cats and dogs at home and chickens and cows at the farm.
 We have a home overlooking the ocean and walking distance to the beautiful hiking trails called Poço Azul and Lomba D'el Rei.
 I'm a holistic health coach and my husband is a conscious dairy farmer.
-Our small dairy farm is about 3 minutes away (by car).
-We work on a rotational pasture grazing system and our cows are pasture-raised and primarily grass-fed and quite happy.
+Our small dairy farm is about 3 minutes away (by car) from our home.
+We work on a rotational pasture grazing system and our cows are pasture-raised and quite happy.
 Our goal is to become a holistically managed farm practicing regenerative agriculture while providing artisanal raw dairy products.
 We love to spend our days outdoors, whether it be on the farm, in the ocean, soaking in the hot springs, crocheting on a bench, or exploring new trails.

 My husband was born and raised in Sao Miguel and I was born in California to Azorean parents.
 I'm a native English speaker and my family always spoke Portuguese at home.
 I learned Spanish in school and lived in Chile, but it's gotten rusty.
 My husband is a native Portuguese speaker and learned English while we lived in California; he picked up Spanish immediately at work.
 So, we'd be happy to speak in any of these languages during your stay with us.

 DIY and building projects

 Help with Computers/ Internet